 Running Veeam Backup PowerShell on Windows Machines

 Veeam Backup & Replication supports usage of Veeam Backup PowerShell on Windows machines with Veeam Console installed.
 After you install the Veeam Backup & Replication Console, Veeam PowerShell module will be installed by default.
-After that, you can run Veeam PowerShell cmdlets from a Veeam Backup & Replication Console, or directly from Windows PowerShell console installed on your machine.
+After that, you can run Veeam PowerShell cmdlets from the Veeam Backup & Replication Console, or directly from Windows PowerShell console installed on your machine.

 Requirements